The bestselling Canadian books of the week

 - All Roads Home by Bryan Trottier, with Stephen Brunt

-Still This Love Goes On by Buffy Sainte-Marie, illustrated by Julie Flett is the #1 Canadian kids book this week.
+The Barren Grounds by David A. Robertson is the #1 Canadian kids book this week.

 See the full Canadian kids book list below.